mrknmc/ug4/tts2/report.md

 # Algorithm `index.py`

 This algorithm uses an inverted index to compute similarities between documents.
+It does so in $O(n^2)$ as well.

 # Algorithm `best.py`